simo54/Challenges/HolidayPlanner/README.md

 # Holiday Planner

-A travel agency wants to organize a trip holiday to a group of people.
+A travel agency wants to organize a trip holiday for a group of people.

 This group of people has established days of holidays called `days` and a certain budget called `budget`.

 In that specific destination, there is a list of activities that can be done, one activity is composed of `id`, `description`, `duration`, and `price`.

-Considering that every day this group of people can only spend `4 hours` on activities (can be only 1 or can be many).

 ## The mission

+> Considering that every day this group of people can only spend `4 hours` on activities (can be only 1 activity or can be many activities).

 > _List all the possible activities that can be done in `n` days considering the daily time at disposition and the total budget._